What's an Asthma Action Plan?

 - steps your child should take before exercising

-- a list of early flare-up symptoms to watch for and what to do when they occur
+- a list of early flare-up symptoms to watch for and what to do when they happen

-- the names and dosages of all your child's medications and when and how they should be used
+- the names and dosages of all your child's medicines and when and how they should be used

 Putting the Plan to Good Use